Samuel-Baumann/SYSC3303A-TFTP/README.md

 * Use Case Document
 * Code for each component + supplementary classes & constants
 ### Breakdown:
-* Code - Sirak (adapted from Sirak's Assignment 1 and further expanded to include file transfer + helper classes)
+* Code - Sirak (adapted from his Assignment 1 and further expanded to include file transfer + helper classes)
 * Supporting Documentation, UML and Use Case: Sam
 * State Machine diagrams and added verbose/quit user input code to Client: Ruchi
 ### Diagram: